gaearon/overreacted.io/src/pages/writing-resilient-components/index.md

 Before we talk about component design principles, I want to say a few words about style guides.
 This isn’t a popular opinion but someone needs to say it!

 In the JavaScript community, there are a few strict opinionated style guides enforced by a linter.
 My personal observation is that they tend to create more friction than they’re worth.
-I can’t count how many times somebody showed me some absolutely valid code and said “React complains about this”, but it was their lint config config complaining!
+I can’t count how many times somebody showed me some absolutely valid code and said “React complains about this”, but it was their lint config complaining!
 This leads to three issues:

 * People get used to seeing the linter as an **overzealous noisy gatekeeper** rather than a helpful tool.
 Useful warnings are drowned out by a sea of style nits.
 As a result, people don’t scan the linter messages while debugging, and miss helpful tips.
 Additionally, people who are less used to writing JavaScript (for example, designers) have a harder time working with the code.